zhangjing1997/IV_Detection/README.md

   - find active contour code on github, etc.
   - understand and try to modify them for our own use
   - if effective, use it to refine the vein edges on our segmentation(unet) and detection(yolo) methods to finalize a whole project demo.

-- If time allows, consider designing a specified loss to directlt learn the target edge, which fits the end-to-end thoughts in deep learning.
+- **If time allows**, consider designing a specified loss to directlt learn the target edge, which fits the end-to-end thoughts in deep learning.